Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 ### CONFIGURATION

-**Number of different topics to evaluate**
+**Inputs count**

 Set the number of different topics to be evaluated.
-The node will output a message to the flow, after this number of different topics arrives.<br/>
+The node will output a message to the flow, after this number of *different* topics arrives.<br/>
 *Remember: each input topic must be different.
 For example, if you set this field to 3, the node expects 3 different topics.*